Covid-19: Cabinet secretary flags gap in monitoring people with travel history

 Rajiv Gauba said the gap could ‘seriously jeopardize’ efforts to combat the disease.

-Cabinet Secretary Rajiv Gauba, India’s senior most bureaucrat, on Thursday flagged that there was a gap between the number of incoming international passengers who should have been monitored for coronavirus and those who are actually being checked and warned that it could “seriously jeopardize” efforts to control the pandemic.
+Cabinet Secretary Rajiv Gauba, India’s topmost bureaucrat, on Thursday flagged that there was a gap between the number of incoming international passengers who should have been monitored for coronavirus and those who are actually being checked and warned that it could “seriously jeopardize” efforts to control the pandemic.

 In his letter to the chief secretaries of states on Thursday, Gauba said that the Bureau of Immigration had informed the states and Union Territories that more than 15 lakh international passengers – who landed in India before international flights were banned on March 22 – had to be monitored.
 Without saying how many passengers were actually being monitored, Gauba said that there had been a gap.